JoshuaGross/STILC/README.md

 There are many theoretical problems with this implementation.
 For example, we're not using any canonical name-capturing scheme (like de Bruijn Indexes), so automatic renaming conflicts are likely.

+Questions: is `dx` the new value of `x` or the delta value of `x`?
+I'm currently treating it as the delta value.

 To compile and run:

 ```shell